intermine/im-docs/docs/webapp/properties/web-properties.md

 **project.citation**

-Populates the "Cite" text in the footer.
+URL link used in the footer and in the CITE US section on the home page.

 **xrefLink**

 Used to configure hyperlinks for CrossReferences.
 See below